icinvt/liquid-sectionrendering-sample/README.md

 7)
 Save.

-Try changing the inventory stock of the product and see if the inventory stock on the product page changes.
+Try changing the inventory of the product and see if the inventory on the product page changes.